proxmox/ceph/ceph/doc/mgr/zabbix.rst

     [mgr]
         debug mgr = 20

-With logging set to debug for the manager the plugin will print various logging lines prefixed with *mgr[zabbix]* for easy filtering.
+With logging set to debug for the manager the module will print various logging lines prefixed with *mgr[zabbix]* for easy filtering.